- Puerto Rico

 Tanisha is a combat veteran, author, certificated yoga instructor and the owner of Dama Bonita Holistic Counseling and Spiritual Retreats in beautiful Puerto Rico.
+If the inspiration for her coaching style comes from any one place, it’s simply outdoors.
 Her nature-based approach to healing is a term she coins recreational counseling™.
+Nature gives individuals the opportunity to clear the clutter that clouds the mind.
+This type of counseling aims to deliver greater insight into the most critical issues to the individual and allows them to pinpoint what they want from life.
 This type of counseling provides a new approach to healing that is non-medical where the counselor and client work together in a natural setting.
 She includes additional healing modalities, along with traditional talk therapy techniques.
 Tanisha felt a great need to identify and define a well needed counseling modality that she utilized personally and professionally.
 It includes many outdoor or indoor forms of recreation including painting, waking, hiking, picnics, or whatever fits the client’s needs.

 As a board certified holistic health practitioner, with over seventeen years of experience, she was the first life coach to be employed at an HBCU (Historically Black Colleges and Universities).
 She is also the founder of many mentor coaching programs for local and state governments.
 Giving back is one of her strong points.
 Having been raised in dangerous circumstances with gangs and being poverty stricken, she overcame her rough start to rise above it all.
 She founded the first mentor coaching programs for juvenile justice in Florida, founded a city-wide mentor coaching program in California, and implemented coaching programs in two federal women’s prisons.